Child Custody Lawyers in South Carolina: How to Protect Your Interest

 Sole child custody is where one parent has the sole ability to make major decisions concerning the child.
 These types of decisions include the child’s education, medical and dental care, extracurricular activities, and religious affiliation.
 Sometimes the parent may be required to consult or discuss certain issues with the other parent prior to deciding those issues for the child.

-Joint child custody refers to a situation where both parents have equal rights and responsibilities for major decisions.
+Joint child custody is when both parents have equal rights and responsibilities for major decisions.
 However, S.C.
 Code Ann. § 63-15-210(2) states that a judge may “designate one parent to have sole authority to make specific, identified decisions while both parents retain equal rights and responsibilities for all other decisions.”
-In both sole child custody and joint child custody arrangements, both parents have equal access to obtain all educational and medical records of their minor children, unless it would be prohibited by an SC Family Court Order or State law.
+In both sole child custody and joint child custody arrangements, both parents have equal access to obtain all educational and medical records of their minor children unless it would be prohibited by an SC Family Court Order or State law.

 Physical Child Custody and Child Visitation